 • in the above-mentioned case, the fee is of only EUR 35 while children with an age below 6 years old are exempt from paying a visa fee.

-We invite South Africans to contact our immigration lawyer in Germany for in-depth information on the visa application process; our lawyer can present all the documents the foreigner should provide, based on the reasons for which he or she wants to move to Germany from South Africa.
+We invite South Africans to contact our immigration lawyer in Germany for in-depth information on the visa application process; our lawyer can present all the documents the foreigner should provide, based on the reasons for which he or she wants to immigrate to Germany from South Africa.